stephangriesel/telerik-blogs/kendoreact-tip-of-the-day-frontend-focus.md

 }
 ```

+One thing I will note is that the definition of the `price` and `setPrice` are done using [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+This works because the call to `useState()` returns two things:
+1. A basic value (in our case a number) assigned to the first variable called `price`.
+2. A function (method) assigned to the second variable called `setPrice` used to update the `price`

-Now let's create a function that we can use to call that update method :
+Once we have the `price` variable and `setPrice` update method setup, we can create a function that can be reused over and over in our component to call the `setPrice` method and update our state:

 ```
 const updatePrice = (newPrice) => setPrice(newPrice);
 ```

-We now have everything we need to set and update our stock price and we are well on our way to understanding te basics of how to use a basic React Hook.
-One thing I will note is that the defintion of the `price` and `setPrice` are done using [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
-This works because the call to `useState()` returns two things, a basic value (in our case a number) assigned to the first variable called `price` and a function assigned to the second variable called `setPrice`.

-That is the basics of how to use state in a React functional component, if we put all this together we can easily set, update and display state in a functional component with just a few lines of code.
-Very clear and concise.
-Here it is all together and you can optionally run the code below in a [StackBlitz demo](https://stackblitz.com/edit/react-tip-price-hook?file=StockPrice.js) to see it working:
+We now have everything we need to set, update and re-render our stock price using React Hooks.
+If we put all this together we can easily set, update and display state in a functional component with just a few lines of code very clearly and concisely.

 ```
 const StockPrice = () => {